spl0k/supysonic/docs/setup/configuration.rst

    ; Enable the administrative web interface.
 Default: on ;mount_webui = on

+   ; Send the matching HTTP error status on failed API requests instead of always ; answering 200.
+Some clients don't like it.
+Default: off ;use_http_error_status = off

    ; Space separated list of prefixes that should be ignored on index endpoints ; Default: El La Le Las Les Los The